 In 2017, our legislative priorities included:

-- Opposing bad legislation that would have compromise the rights of Texas families.
+- Opposing bad legislation that would have compromised the rights of Texas families.

 - The Parent-Child Protection Act to protect innocent families from CPS intrusion.